Arrest and assassination of Ngo Dinh Diem: Surrender and debate

 Dunn also claimed that Lodge put Diệm on hold in order to inform Conein where the Ngô brothers were so the generals could capture them.
-When confronted about Dunn's claim by a historian, Conein denied the account.
+When confronted about Dunn's claim by an historian, Conein denied the account.
 It was also revealed that Conein had phoned the embassy early on the same morning to inquire about the generals' request for a plane to transport Diệm and Nhu out of Saigon.
 One of Lodge's staff told Conein that the plane would have to go directly to the faraway asylum-offering country, so that the brothers could not disembark at a nearby stopover country and stay there to foment a counter-coup.
 Conein was told that the nearest plane that was capable of such a long range flight was in Guam, and it would take 24 hours to make the necessary arrangements.
 Minh was astounded and told Conein that the generals could not hold Diệm for that period.
 Conein did not suspect a deliberate delay by the American embassy.
 In contrast, a US Senate investigative commission in the early 1970s raised a provocative thought: "One wonders what became of the US military aircraft that had been dispatched to stand by for Lodge's departure, scheduled for the previous day."
 The historian Mark Moyar suspected that Lodge could have flown Diệm to Clark Air Force Base in the Philippines, which was under American jurisdiction, before taking him to the final destination.
 Moyar speculated that "when Lodge had offered the jet the day before, he had done it to induce Diệm to give up at a time when the outcome of the insurrection was very much in doubt.
 Now that the coup clearly had succeeded, Lodge no longer needed to offer such an incentive."